axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/new-dashboard-task-widget.rst

             - ``state``: task state

-            - ``startTimestamp``: created date and time of task
+            - ``startTimestamp``: created date and time of the task

-            - ``expiryTimestamp``: expiry date and time of task
+            - ``expiryTimestamp``: expiry date and time of the task

          For custom column, ``field`` is the name of a task custom field.
-         Portal will use value of ``field`` attribute to get value of column.
+         Portal will use the value of ``field`` attribute to get the value of the column.

       ``visible``: visibility of a column.
-Default value is "true".
+The default value is "true".
-      Set to "false" to hide column.
+      Set to "false" to hide the column.

       ``header``: header text of the column.
-You can input a string, or can use CMS by using prefix ``cms:`` before your CMS URI to define header in multi languages.
+You can input a string, or can use CMS by using prefix ``cms:`` before your CMS URI to define header in multilingual.

 Custom columns
 --------------

-Axon Ivy supports custom fields for task.
+Axon Ivy supports custom fields for the task.
-You can show them on Task widget in form of a column.
+You can show them on the Task widget in form of a column.

 More, you can predefine which column to show, and other attributes such as header, filter, format.
 Below is a standard JSON of a custom column.